Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 # Language Fundamentals
->1.
-Identifiers
+1. Identifiers
->2.
-Reserved Words
+2. Reserved Words
->3.
-Data Types
+3. Data Types
->4.
-Literals
+4. Literals
->5.
-Arrays
+5. Arrays
->6.
-Type Of Variables
+6. Type Of Variables
->7. var-arg Methods
+7. var-arg Methods
->8. main Method
+8. main Method
->9.
-Command Line Arguments
+9. Command Line Arguments
->10.
-Java Coding Standards
+10. Java Coding Standards
 ---
 # Identifiers
-* A name in java program is considered as **Identifier** which can be *used for identification purpose*.
+* A name in java program is considered as *Identifier* which can be *used for identification purpose*.
 * It can be a *Class name, Method name, Variable name or Label name*.
 ```java
 public class Temp {